 The commercial use lawn aerator

-Perfect for commercial pitches and large lawns, the Red Roo Plugr Aerator is a self propelled model that is easily manoeuverable thanks to its swivelling front wheels that enable it to move across rough terrain and through tight spaces.
-A lightweight model that is perfect for storage and transportation, it maintains resilience thanks to its strong steel construction that allows for stability throughout operation.
+Perfect for commercial pitches and large lawns, the PL2501 Plugr Aerator is a self propelled model that is easily manoeuverable thanks to its swivelling front wheels that enable it to move across rough terrain and through tight spaces.

-Retailing for $6,700, it’s a powerful aerator that uses a cam drive piston functionality that can pull plugs of soil up to 1cm deep.
-With tines that are driven by the power of the engine as opposed to weight as seen on many other lawn aerators, the six hollow spoon tines can pull 126 soil plugs per square metre across a width of 575mm.
-The Red Roo Plugr Aerator is powered by either a 6.5HP Briggs and Stratton or a Honda engine.
+This is a powerful aerator that uses a cam drive piston functionality that can pull plugs of soil up to 2.75cm deep.
+With tines that are driven by the power of the engine as opposed to weight as seen on many other lawn aerators it offers an estimated 30 percent greater return vs. traditional drum aerators, the six machine treated hardened thin wall tines can pull 120 soil plugs per square metre when travelling at speed of 2mph or 80 holes per square meter at the 4mph top speed.

 The highly productive lawn aerator